Russingkit/JS---Metacrafters---Celeste/README.md

-Here is a draft of your `README` file based on the JavaScript NFT minting code you shared:

----

 # NFT Collection Minting

 This project is a simple NFT (Non-Fungible Token) minting system using JavaScript.
 It allows the creation, listing, and searching of NFTs, providing a basic foundation for exploring NFT-related concepts.